nroduit/weasis-pacs-connector/README.md

 Some Weasis [preferences](https://nroduit.github.io/en/basics/customize/preferences/) may be overridden in the URL parameters.

 * http://localhost:8080/weasis-pacs-connector/weasis?patientID=9702672&pro="weasis.aet%20MYAET"
-  => Change the defaut Weasis calling AETitle for DICOM send and DICOM print (by default WEASIS_AE)
+  => Change the default Weasis calling AETitle for DICOM send and DICOM print (by default WEASIS_AE)

 Property syntax (key and value must be URL encoded): &pro="`key`%20`value`"

 To add parameters related to the launch configuration and user preferences without weasis-pacs-connector, refer to this [page](https://nroduit.github.io/en/getting-started/weasis-protocol/#modify-the-launch-parameters).

 ### Upload the manifest via http POST